Our very first client was a charming 25-year-old from China who owned a sushi joint.

 A vast amount of recycling never gets recycled because food is thrown in with the recycling.

-So, we attacked the problem right when it happens – putting colorful messages on trash and recycle bins in food courts, so you see them right after eating.
+So, we attacked the problem right when it happens – putting colorful messages on trash and recycle bins, and on scoreboard video screens at arenas – so you see them right after eating.

 We said “Hey, you just had some tasty food, please take a moment and separate your trash and recycling.”